rcg4u/nerd-delay/README.md

   - Backup and restore settings functionality.
   - Advanced script management with conditional loading.

+- **.htaccess Rule Management**
+  - Each `.htaccess` setting checks if it is already applied.
+  - Displays a message next to the toggle switch if the rule is active, including the line numbers where it is found in the `.htaccess` file.
+  - Prevents duplicate entries in the `.htaccess` file.

 ## Installation

 1. Upload the plugin files to the `/wp-content/plugins/nerd-delay` directory, or install the plugin through the WordPress plugins screen directly.